 33. Public Health is Better for Working Americans

-I already mentioned above that United States safety standards are in place to protect the public from unreasonable risk of serious injury or death.
-But there is more to public health than not getting hurt.
+I already mentioned above that the United States safety standards are in place to protect the public from unreasonable risk of serious injury or death.
+But there is more to public health than avoiding injury.

 Residents of impoverished neighborhoods or communities are at increased risk for mental illness, chronic disease, higher mortality, and lower life expectancy.